gtronset/beets-audiobooks/README.md

 [![Build Status][build image]][build link]
 [![GitHub release][github image]][github link]

-This bundles up the excellent pllugin [beets-audible] plugin with the very excellent [beets] tool in a Docker Container.
+This bundles up the excellent plugin [beets-audible] plugin with the very excellent [beets] tool in a Docker Container.
+Also comes with [beets-filetote] plugin preinstalled.

 ## Installation